NavRez/Hovercraft-MATLAB-code/README.md

 # Hovercraft-MATLAB-code
-A matlab code designed to plan the trajectory of the ENGR 290 hovercraft project
+A matlab code designed to plot the trajectory of the ENGR 290 hovercraft project.